froukje/datamapu/content/posts/classical_ml/random_forest.md

 * Random Forests can be used for regression and classification problems.
 * Random Forests are able to learn non-linear relationships.
 * Random Forests can combine categorical and numerical variables.
-* Random Forests are not sensitive to outliers.
+* Random Forests are not sensitive to outliers and outliers.
 * Scaling the data is not neccessary before fitting a Random Forest.
 * Random Forests balance the bias-variance trade off.
+* Random Forests reduce overfitting compared to Decision Trees.
+* Random Forests reduce the variance in the predictions compared to Decision Trees.

 **Cons**